oliversen/chatgpt-docstrings/README.md

   > The expression `{docstring_format}` used in the prompt will be replaced with the value of the parameter `chatgpt-docstrings.docstringFormat`, `{function}` — with the source code of the function for which the docstring will be generated.

+## Telemetry

+This extension collects anonymous information related to the usage of the extension, such as well as performance and error data.
+You can disable telemetry as described [here](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting).

 ## Change Log

 See Change Log [here](CHANGELOG.md)